 - Regulatory constraints

-Organisations have often cited culture as the most important factor in business transformation.
-It is incumbent upon business leaders to foster a culture where continuous improvement is encouraged, thus empowering everyone to abandon outdated practises in favour of new digital business models.
+Culture has often been cited as a critical factor in business transformation.
+It’s incumbent on business leaders to foster a culture of continuous improvement, empowering everyone to abandon outdated practices in favour of new digital business models.

-However, this is easier said than done.
+This is easier said than done, however.
 In its “Measuring Digital Transformation Progress” report, Dell Technologies reports that 52% of organisations are not sharing knowledge across departments, while only 49% are investing in digital skills.

 A digital transformation framework outlines the steps a company intends to take to execute its digital transformation strategy.

-Although this framework depends on every organisation’s goals, industry, and market, there are common denominators which make for a successful transformation, including:
+Although this framework depends on individual organisations’ goals, industry, and market, there are common denominators which make for a successful transformation, including:

 - Cultural and leadership alignment